corpnewt/CorpBot.py/README.md

 	   └─ Kicks the passed members for the specified reason.
 	  $listen [member]
 	   └─ Removes a member from the bot's "ignore" list (bot-admin only).
+	  $rembanmessages [number_of_days]
+	   └─ Gets or sets the default number of days worth of messages to remove when bann...
 	  $removeinvitelinks [yes_no]
 	   └─ Enables/Disables auto-deleting discord invite links in chat (bot-admin only).
 	  $setuserparts [member] [parts]
 	   └─ Set another user's parts list (owner only).
+	  $unban [members] [reason]
+	   └─ Unbans the passed members for the specified reason.

 ## CAH
 ####	CAH Cog (17 commands) - CAH.py Extension: